Gianni Comandini: Atalanta

 In June 2001, Comandini was sold to Atalanta for 30 billion lire; teammate Luigi Sala for 7 billion lire.; teammate Luca Saudati for 18 billion lire as part of Cristian Zenoni and Massimo Donati's deal to Milan.

 He scored four times for Atalanta during 2001–02, and appeared in ten games during their 2003–04 campaign, before transferring to Serie B side Genoa in January 2004.
 He returned later that year to Atalanta, for whom he appeared twice in Serie A, before a January 2005 transfer to Ternana, where he made seven appearances.

 In 2006, following persistent physical problems and at age 29, Comandini retired from professional football.
 He moved back to Cesena, where he opened a restaurant and played for the Polisportiva Force Vigne, an amateur side founded by his father Paolo in 1983 and affiliated to the Italian amateur sports federation Centro Sportivo Italiano.

 International career

 Comandini was a member of the Italy Under 21 national side between 1998 and 2000, earning 19 caps and scoring 6 goals, usually playing as a second striker behind Nicola Ventola.
 Comandini represented Italy at the 2000 UEFA European Under-21 Championship, under manager Marco Tardelli, and was an important part of the team's successful campaign, as they won the tournament.

-The same year, being eligible for the under 23 side and having never appeared for the full Italian national side in a World Cup, he represented Italy at the 2000 Summer Olympic Games in Sydney.
+The same year, being eligible for the under 23 side and having never appeared for the full Italy national side in a World Cup, he represented Italy at the 2000 Summer Olympic Games in Sydney.
 He appeared in four games, including the quarter-final defeat to finalists Spain.